prasannanjaneyar/Usecase-Scenario/my-node-app/Readme.txt

 you can test the application using the url.

 #Before pushing the docker image to Azure container registery,
-#we need to create azure contianer registery in azure portal(here the acr name is -containerregi.azurecr.io)
+#we need to create azure contianer registery in azure portal(ACR name is - containerregi.azurecr.io)
-#Log in to your ACR
+#First login to Azure and Log in to your ACR

+az login  or az login --use-device-code

 az acr login --name containerregi.azurecr.io

 #Get the login server name: